chronology

 Installation of the N mirovsky Saint-P tersbourg, capital of the Empire.
 Leonid, who has become an influential banker, approaches government circles.

-1st August t - Germany declares war on Russia.
+1st August t - Germany declared war on Russia.

 3 ao t - Germany declared war on France.

-18 ao t - Saint-P tersbourg is rebaptized as Petrograd.
+18 ao t - Saint-Ptersbourg is renamed Petrograd.

 1917

 F vrier - Days are revolutionary.
-Irina attends the big women’s demonstration (23 february), then the mock performance of Ivan Ivan, janitor of his building.
+Irina attends the great demonstration of the women (23 february), then at the mockery of the ex cution of dvornik Ivan, janitor of her building.

 March 20 - The provisional government of Prince Lvov abolished the denominational restrictions imposed on the Jews.